Sanitation in Guatemala. Photo: LatinoSan 2013

 These are two of the commitments written up in the Panama Declaration at the conclusion of the 3rd Latin American and Caribbean Sanitation Conference, LatinoSan 2013.
 The conference took place in Panama City from 29 to 31 May 2013.

 Posted in Latin America & Caribbean, Policy, Progress on Sanitation, Sanitary Facilities, Wastewater Management, Web sites

-Tagged Latinosan, national monitoring, Panama Declaration, sanitation monitoring, sanitation scorecards, schools, statistics
+Tagged Latinosan, monitoring, national monitoring, Panama Declaration, sanitation monitoring, sanitation scorecards, schools, statistics

 One of the most quoted WASH statistics was recently “downgraded”.
 For every $1 invested in water and sanitation, not $8 but “only” $4 is returned in economic returns through increased productivity.
 This recalculation , says the World Health Organization, is mainly a result of higher investment cost estimates and the more complete inclusion of operation and maintenance (O&M) costs.